|1982 Copa Libertadores|

 Juan Joya was one of the best left wing in South American history.
 At the club level, he won 11 titles with Penarol between 1961 and 1969, including two Copa Libertadores and a two Copa Intercontinental.
 He also played for Alianza Lima and River Plate(Argentina).
 At the international level, he played 9 times for Peru between 1956 and 1959 and once for Uruguay in 1965 while he was playing for Penarol.
 He played in two Copa Americas for Peru.

 Bengoechea started his career at the Oriental Atlético Club of Rivera.
 He later played for Montevideo Wanderers, Sevilla FC of Spain, Gimnasia y Esgrima La Plata of Argentina and C.A.
 Peñarol.
 He helped Penarol conquer the second quinquennium of gold (five consecutive league titles).
 He is considered one of the greatest players in the history of Peñarol.
 Capped 43 times.
 He won two Copa America(1987 and 1995), and went to Italia 1990.

-He was one of the greatest footballers before the 1930 World Cup.
-He won the first ever South American Championship with Uruguay.
+Isabelino Gradin was one of the greatest footballers before the 1930 World Cup.
+He won the South American Championship in 1916 and 1917 with Uruguay.
 Gradin and team mate Juan Delgado became the first black players in history to be fielded in an international tournament.
-He also won the 1917 South American Championship.
 He was also a four-time South American athletics champion in the 400 and 200 metres sprint.
-He played 212 games for Penarol, scoring 101 goals.
-He also played for Olimpia.

 FW: Óscar Míguez (Uruguay)